Key tax factors for efficient cross-border business and investment involving Greece.

 0.2 percent stock exchange transaction duty applies on the sale/transfer of shares listed on the Athens Stock Exchange.

-VAT is imposed on the transfer of new buildings (whose construction licenses were issued or amended after January 1, 2006) at the rate of 23%, on condition that they are to be used for the first time by the purchaser.
+VAT is imposed on the transfer of new buildings (for which construction licenses were issued or amended after January 1, 2006) at the rate of 24 percent, on condition that they are to be used for the first time by the purchaser.

 The ownership of real estate is subject to the Unified Real Estate Ownership Tax (UREOT), which comprises a main tax and a supplementary tax.
-The main tax on buildings ranges from EUR 2 to EUR 13 per square meter depending on their location/tax zone, multiplied by certain coefficients depending on the building’s age, etc. The main tax for plots of land located within city limits or zoned areas ranges from EUR 0.003 to EUR 9 per square meter depending on their location/tax zone.
-The main tax for plots of land located outside city limits or zoned areas is EUR 0.001 per square meter, multiplied by certain coefficients depending on their use, whether they are irrigated, etc. The main tax is increased fivefold, if there is a building on such a plot of land.
-A supplementary tax is imposed on all real estate owned by legal entities at the rate of 0.5 percent of the objective tax value.
+The main tax on buildings ranges from EUR 2 to EUR 13 per square meter depending on their location/tax zone, multiplied by certain coefficients depending on the building’s age, etc. The main tax for plots of land located within city limits or zoned areas ranges from EUR 0.0037 to EUR 11.25 per square meter depending on their location/tax zone.
+The main tax for plots of land located outside city limits or zoned areas is EUR 0.001 per square meter, multiplied by certain coefficients depending on their use, whether they are irrigated, etc. The main tax is increased fivefold, if there is a building on the land.
+A supplementary tax is imposed on all real estate owned by legal entities at the rate of 0.55 percent of the objective tax value.

 Yes.
 Intragroup transactions (domestic and cross border) should follow the arm’s length principle in accordance with the OECD guidelines.
 Profit adjustments may result.